cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/shipping_method_attributes.rst

 * :doc:`Real-time shipping methods (automatic) </user_guide/shipping_and_taxes/shipping_methods/realtime_shipping_methods/index>` send the relevant order data to third-party services when a customer proceeds to checkout.
 If the service ships to the specified destination, the shipping method will be available to the customer.

+.. _general-tab-shipping-method:

 =======
 General
 =======

 * **Rate calculation**—the way how the shipping cost will be calculated:

   * **Manual (by rate areas)**—it is based on the tables with charges and rates.
 You define those rates in the **Shipping time and rates** tab on the shipping method editing page (appears for shipping methods that have been already created).

     * *By customer's address*—shipping time and rates are calculated by the :doc:`rate area </user_guide/shipping_and_taxes/locations/index>` of the customer's shipping address.